Private Foundations vs. Community Foundations

 State Sales Tax Exemption

 A private foundation is applicable for those families whose intent is to have continued charitable giving over a long term period of time.
-Once the foundation is set up and running, administrative costs are reasonable, flexibility of charitable giving is a distinct advantage, family legacy (estate planning advantages), family ties, and family pride is fostered.
+Once the foundation is set up and running, administrative costs are reasonable, the flexibility of charitable giving is a distinct advantage, family legacy (estate planning advantages), family ties, and family pride is fostered.
 As trustees, you have more control and flexibility as to the investments the foundation makes.